June 17, 2015

 - Improved brand image.
 An indirect benefit of hiring from this labour pool is how it could positively influence your brand and communicate/reflect your corporate, social and societal responsibilities and values.

 Some employers in BC’s tourism and hospitality industry are already taking advantage of this untapped labour pool.
 And it’s easy to see why, especially when taking a look at the HR Council of Canada’s HR Toolkit regarding job performance.
-Most notably, the following:
+Most notably, a study conducted in 2020 found the following:

 - About 90 per cent of people with developmental disabilities did as well or better at their jobs than their non-disabled coworkers.